t2-project/modulith/README.md

 Base URL: `http://localhost:8081/`

-In the examples we are using `foo` as the product id and `bar` as the session id.
-In reality, a product id looks like that: `449e25eb-1605-4a27-b337-60118cf59f71`
+In the examples we are using `<productId>` and `{sessionId}` as placeholders.
+You have to replace them with real values.
+The session id can be arbitrary string, the product id has to match a product that is actually in your inventory.

 #### Access the products / inventory